 Benedict XVI House is a lay community of St Mary’s University.
 The House was set up as a legacy of Pope Benedict XVI’s visit to the University in September 2010 as a Catholic residential, spiritual and academic community of students studying at St Mary’s University.

-Its purpose is to provide a space within the University for a small group consisting of one member of staff and ten students to live together as an intentional Catholic community.
+Its purpose is to provide a space within the University for a small group live together as an intentional Catholic community.
 The ethos of the House is lived out in community, prayer and outreach.

 Apply for accommodation in Benedict XVI House